binance-chain/docs-site/docs/fullnode.md

 ##### Fast Sync
 The default way for syncing with other data seed node is fast sync.<br/>
-In fast sync, you need to download all the blocks from your peers and execute all the transaction in every block.<br/>
+In fast sync, you need to download all the blocks from the genesis block and execute all the transaction in every block until it is synced with its peers.<br/>
 The sync speed is about 20 blocks/s, which is slower than state sync.

 Configuration is located in `$BNCHOME/config/config.toml`: